LeanerCloud/AutoSpotting/README.md

 attempt to lock you in, this project is fully open source and developed in the open by a vibrant community.

-It was largely developed by volunteers who spent countless hours of their own spare time to make it easy for you to use.
-If you find it useful and you appreciate the work they put in it, please consider contributing to the development effort as well.
+We urge you to support us on [Github Sponsors](https://github.com/sponsors/cristim) if this software helps you save any significant amount of money, this will greatly help further development.

-You can just try it out and give [feedback](https://gitter.im/cristim/autospotting), report issues, improve the documentation, write some code or assign a developer to work on it, or even just spread the word among your peers who might be interested in it.
-Any amount of help would be greatly appreciated and would make a huge difference to the project.
+Financial sponsorship is voluntary, it's also fine if you just try it out and give [feedback](https://gitter.im/cristim/autospotting), report issues, improve the documentation, write some code or assign a developer to work on it, or even just spread the word among your peers who might be interested in it.
+Any sort of support would be greatly appreciated and would make a huge difference to the project.

-You can also contribute financially, we gladly accept recurrent tips on [Patreon](https://www.patreon.com/cristim/overview), regardless of the amount.
-These donations will pay for hosting infrastructure of the easy to install binaries and the project website, and will also encourage further development by the main author.

-Companies can also use the official stable and easy to install binaries (see below for more details) and get support plans to support the development effort.

 Note: Non-trivial code should be submitted according to the contribution [guidelines](CONTRIBUTING.md).